-Rebecca Shapiro, Assistant Professor
+Rebecca Shapiro, Associate Professor

 Rebecca is a molecular microbiologist, interested in studying pathways that regulate virulence and drug resistance in clinically and agriculturally important fungal pathogens.
 Our lab is developping new cutting-edge genomic technologies to better study these fungal species.